-Given the board is relatively new, a director performance evaluation was not conducted in 2021.
+A formal Director performance evaluation was not conducted in 2023, but the Chairperson did give feedback to each Director.
 In the coming year, each Director performance will be discussed, whereby the performance of individual members and the performance of the Board as a whole, will be assessed.
 A standalone board performance review was also not conducted during the year.